JohnRazonado/2ndYear-CVSU-Notes/2nd Semester/(GNED 08) Understanding the Self/Syllabus.md

 ### John Locke
 - Locke believed that **knowledge results** from ideas produced a _posteriori_ or by objects that were experienced.
 - Locke contended that ideas are not innate but rather the mind at birth is a _‘tabula rasa’_.
-- “nothing exists in the mind that was **not first in the senses.**”_ What the senses have experienced are simple ideas which are the raw materials from which knowledge begins.
+- “nothing exists in the mind that was **not first in the senses.**” What the senses have experienced are simple ideas which are the raw materials from which knowledge begins.
-- Mental acts, for instance are acts that produce the ‘greatest possible good’ but contended that knowing what is good does not necessarily mean that people will always do what is good.
+- **Mental acts**, for instance are acts that produce the ‘greatest possible good’ but contended that knowing what is good does not necessarily mean that people will always do what is good.
 Morality has to do with choosing or willing the good.

 Moral good depends of some law, there are three laws:
 1. **Law of opinion** – where actions that are praiseworthy are called virtues and those that are not are called vice.